kuhn-ruess/cmdbsyncer/docs/basics/custom_attributes.md

 ## Create real Custom Attributes with Rewrites

 In the Module-Specific Rewrite Section, it is since Version 3.3 possible to create New labels using Templates.
-Please refer to the [Rewrite Attributes](rewrite_attributes.md)
+Please refer to the [Rewrite Attributes](rewrite_attributes.md) This is more powerful as this global option.